llvm/torch-mlir/build_tools/torchscript_e2e_heavydep_tests/README.md

 ### Additional end-to-end tests with heavy dependencies (heavydep tests)

-Some end-to-end tests require additional dependencies which don't make sense to include as part of the default npcomp setup.
-Additionally, these dependencies often don't work with the same HEAD PyTorch version that npcomp builds against at the C++ level.
+Some end-to-end tests require additional dependencies which don't make sense to include as part of the default torch-mlir setup.
+Additionally, these dependencies often don't work with the same HEAD PyTorch version that torch-mlir builds against at the C++ level.

 We have a self-contained script that generates all the needed artifacts from a self-contained virtual environment.
 It can be used like so: